YuDrew/ProducTime/README.md

 ## Instructions for Running the Project 📝
 - Make sure you have cocoapods
-- Make sure to run "pod install" on the repo once downloaded
+- Make sure to run "pod install" on the entire repo once downloaded
-- Use the ProducTime.xcworkspace file
+- Open the ProducTime.xcworkspace file and run!

 ## Current Functionality 💪
 * Handles different users via email login / logout / signup
-* User can create tasks with due dates (future dates only!) and priority levels
+* User can create and edit tasks with due dates (future dates only!) and priority levels
 * Log when User is working on a given task and when they stop
-* See how much time a User has spent working
+* See how much time a User has spent working on tasks and in total

 ### Other Features 😎
-* Project colors change depending on importance level and status [status editing isn't supported yet, though]
+* Project colors change depending on importance level and status
 * Users can edit their display name

 ## Future Features to Implement 🔬